 Check the 'Requirements' section of active job posts.
 If a company is hiring engineers who know Python and AWS, it confirms their tech stack is built on those tools, giving you a warm technographic opening.

-Instead, direct the AI to answer specific business questions:
+Ask the AI specific business questions instead:

-• What is this department's main operational bottleneck based on active job requirements?
+- What is this department's main operational bottleneck based on active job requirements?

-• Has the company recently launched a product that requires new marketing sequences?
+- Has the company recently launched a product that requires new marketing sequences?

-• Does the VP's personal feed indicate they are concerned about deliverability, security, or remote team management?
+- Does the VP's personal feed indicate they are concerned about deliverability, security, or remote team management?

 Ask the model to separate facts from interpretations.
 A fact is "the company is hiring three account executives."
 An interpretation is "the company is likely expanding sales capacity."
 A messaging angle is "they may need cleaner prospecting and follow-up systems as the team grows."
 If those three layers are mixed together, reviewers cannot tell whether the hook is grounded or guessed.